 The punch grafting technique uses a circular surgical tool to selectively remove the scar tissue and replace it with a graft of healthy skin from an inconspicuous area.
 This is generally the best option for “ice pick scars” – deep scars that are narrow at the top, sometimes being so narrow and deep that they look like very large pores.
 Punch grafts typically heal with a very smooth and natural look.

 For depressed acne scars, the appearance of an indent comes from a loss of underlying tissue and from rigid scar tissue pulling down on the surface skin (similar to the way rigid connective tissue pulling skin down can contribute to the dimpled look of cellulite).
 The goal of subcision is to free that scar tissue to allow the skin to look smoother from the surface.
 In many cases, subcision is paired with injecting a filler or another material into the area to replace the lost underlying tissue.

 One exciting advance of modern medicine is the ability to remove unwanted or unneeded fat with liposuction, process it, and then inject it into an area that needs more volume.
 Acne scar surgery is one of the many uses for fat transfer which we’ve been using for 20 years, because your own natural fat is used to fill in depressed acne scars.
-To help your body rebuild skin-smoother and firming collagen, the fat is often combined with platelet-rich plasma (PRP), a component of your own blood, and it can be used alongside subcision for a comprehensive and natural result.
+To help your body rebuild skin-smoother and firming collagen, the fat is often combined with natural growth factors, a component of your own blood, and it can be used alongside subcision for a comprehensive and natural result.